 Many people often tend to forget the WiFi password that they just used to login to a WiFi network on their Windows Computers.
-Thankfully, computers running Windows, store this password internally so that they can automatically log you in next time you are in that WiFi network’s range.
+Thankfully, computers running Windows, store this password internally so that they can automatically log you in the next time you are in that WiFi network’s range.
 But the real problem is faced when there are multiple networks that you can use and you need to use that password to log in from your other device as well.
 That other device may be an Android phone or an iPhone.
-These devices are not so tightly connected and integrated with a computer running Windows, that the password is synced automatically.
+These devices are not so tightly connected and integrated with a computer running Windows that the password is synced automatically.
 Hence, the user faces difficulties in getting the WiFi password.
 But the developers at MagicJellyBean have come up with a simple solution.
 They call this WiFi Password Revealer.

 With this tool, you can just check almost all the details bound to all the saved WiFi networks on your computer.
-These details include the SSID, Password, HEX Code, Authentication, Encryption as well as the type of connection.
+These details include the SSID, Password, HEX Code, Authentication, Encryption as well as type of connection.
 Let us now check out how we can use this tool to check the passwords of the saved WiFi networks.

 WiFi Password Revealer & Finder software

 The WiFi Password Revealer file weighs just 2.5 Megabytes.
 Once, downloaded, run the file by double-clicking on it.
 Hit Yes on the UAC prompt that you get.

 Now, just follow the on-screen instructions as you install the software.

 After it is done with the full installation, just run it either from an entry in the Start Menu or from a Shortcut on the desktop.